ostelco/ostelco-core/prime/infra/MONITORING.md

 Given that they set the required annotations which tells prometheus that they should be scaped, see below:

+`add the annotations to the pods, that means the config with type Deployment, StatefulSet, DaemonSet`
 ```yaml
 metadata:
   annotations: